AliOG1337/fg_screen_record/README.md

 ### Configuration (Config.lua)

 - `Config.RecordCommand`: The command for initiating screen recording.
-- `Config.RecordCommandAce`: The ACE permission required to use the record command.
 - `Config.ScreenCommand`: The command for capturing a screenshot.
-- `Config.ScreenCommandAce`: The ACE permission required to use the screenshot command.

 ### Notes